Will a Third DWI Send Me to Prison in Dallas?

 • Zero tolerance for violations

-Probation is often granted only if the court believes incarceration can be avoided safely.
+Probation without jail time is typically only granted if the court believes incarceration can be avoided safely.

 Related: Dallas DWI probation requirements